Postpartum Physical Therapy

 Pelvic floor muscle contractions have been shown to reduce incontinence and improve sexual function in postpartum patients.

 Gentle and targeted core exercises can also improve the strength and function of the pelvic floor muscles.

-Many patients find success in treating these disorders with postpartum exercise.
+Many patients find success in treating these disorders with physio after childbirth.
 When to start depends on each individual patient and their unique body, and should be discussed with your healthcare provider or a licensed physical therapist.